daily word - verbal injury

 Add new comment

-daily word - sacred wounds
+daily word - you will die

 Dale Cresap's picture